Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Wingham has 187 active public transport stops offering a mix of train and bus services.
-These stops are served by 24 individual routes that collectively facilitate 628 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 140 meters from the nearest stop.
+Wingham has 238 active public transport stops offering a mix of train and bus services.
+These stops are served by 24 routes that collectively facilitate 628 weekly passenger trips.
+Transport accessibility is rated as excellent with residents typically located 140 meters from the nearest stop.
+Most residents commute outward, with car being the dominant mode at 94%.
+Vehicle ownership averages 1.4 per dwelling.
+According to the 2021 Census, a relatively low 6.1% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 89 trips per day across all routes, translating to approximately three weekly trips per stop.
+Service frequency averages 89 trips per day across all routes, equating to approximately 2 weekly trips per stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport